gne-ldh/CodeMonks/README.md

 * Available in English, French, Spanish, Italian, Portuguese, German, Dutch, Russian, Ukrainian, Persian, Khmer, Vietnamese, Czech, Arabic and Turkish.

 ## Installation
+**IMPORTANT** If you are using jorani from this repostory then after cloning Please change root directory name from CodeMonks to jorani to avoid any unexpected error.

 **IMPORTANT:** If you want to install Jorani in production, please download it from the Release tab.